 And that’s about it.
 The lawn is mowed.

 If the grass wasn’t too long and we didn’t line trim (string trim) the fence lines first, then now is that time.
 Using the string trimmer to clean up any remaining bits of grass along fences, garden beds, paths etc.

-And if we have a blower, even better, to finish off the mow with a quick cleanup of any remaining grass clippings left on surround pathways around the lawn.
+And if we have a leaf blower, even better, to finish off the mow with a quick cleanup of any remaining grass clippings left on surround pathways around the lawn.

 A Little Planning For Much Better Results